-- Correspondence and Updates
+- Communication and Updates from CNS

 - DoD Fresh and USDA Fresh Fruit and Vegetable Pilot

-- Surveys, Ordering and Receiving
+- Ordering and Receiving

+Help the State Make USDA Food decisions!
 The USDA Foods Advisory Council serves to assist the State Agency in decisions regarding USDA Foods.
 Council members help provide feedback and guidance for the state agency.

 This institution is an equal opportunity provider.